norbu35/nextjs-omniportal/content.md

    reviews, TV show recommendations, celebrity news, music charts, and event listings.
 Include links to streaming platforms or ticketing services.

-9. Travel Information: Offer travel resources such as flight and hotel search engines, destination guides, travel tips, visa requirements, and currency converters.
-Include user reviews and ratings for hotels and attractions.

-10. Health and Wellness: Include articles and resources on health, fitness, nutrition, and well-being.
+9. Health and Wellness: Include articles and resources on health, fitness, nutrition, and well-being.
 Provide access to symptom checkers, medication information, and directories of doctors and healthcare facilities.

-11. Online Tools: Incorporate a variety of online tools and utilities, such as a calculator, unit converter, language translator, calendar, note-taking application, and file-sharing service.
+10. Online Tools: Incorporate a variety of online tools and utilities, such as a calculator, unit converter, language translator, calendar, note-taking application, and file-sharing service.

-12. Educational Resources: Provide access to online courses, tutorials, and educational materials across different subjects.
+11. Educational Resources: Provide access to online courses, tutorials, and educational materials across different subjects.
 Include language learning resources, academic databases, and skill development platforms.

-13. Job Search: Offer job listings from various sources, allowing users to search and apply for jobs directly from the portal.
+12. Job Search: Offer job listings from various sources, allowing users to search and apply for jobs directly from the portal.
 Provide features like resume building, job alerts, and career advice articles.

-14. Community Forums: Create discussion forums where users can interact, ask questions, and share knowledge on various topics of interest.
+13. Community Forums: Create discussion forums where users can interact, ask questions, and share knowledge on various topics of interest.
 Moderation features should be implemented to ensure a safe and respectful environment.

-15. Personalization Options: Allow users to create personalized profiles, save preferences, and customize the portal layout based on their interests and preferences.
+14. Personalization Options: Allow users to create personalized profiles, save preferences, and customize the portal layout based on their interests and preferences.

+# Widgets

+1. Weather
+2. Search bar
+   - select search engine based on keyword in search string instead of selection by menu
+3. Clock
+   - Pomodoro
+   - Timer
+4. File bin
+5. Todo
+6. Journal
-16. Developer cheat sheets
+7. Dev cheat sheets

-17. Make the search bar fuzzyfind on all search engines, include history and autocompletion

-Remember to prioritize user experience, maintain an up-to-date and reliable content database, and regularly update the website to reflect the changing needs and trends of users.
+8. Wallpaper picker